In this article, we are going to discuss Trekking In Nepal with kids.

 Annapurna Community Home Stay Trek

 This trek is similar to the Poon Hill Trek.
 It falls under the Annapurna Region trek.
-It is less touristic trek.
+It is a less touristic trek.

 This trek has a network of homestay and community lodges.
 These accommodations ensure homely comfort.